 A Rising Tide for Low-Code/No-Code

 Through low- to no-code, self-configurable workflows, businesses can easily build the claims process they need as their business scales.
-For example, through Snapsheet’s visual workflow editor, business users can automate omni-channel communications with pre-built templates and track every point of engagement, all within the Snapsheet claims platform.
-As a result, adjusters get more time back to focus on delivering higher value support to customers when and how they need it, and spend less time on lower value tasks.
+For example, through Snapsheet’s visual workflow editor, business users can automate omnichannel communications with pre-built templates and track every point of engagement, all within Snapsheet’s claims management software.
+As a result, adjusters get more time back to focus on delivering higher-value support to customers when and how they need it, and spend less time on lower-value tasks.

-Coupled with cloud-native technology, a no-code approach is the future of businesses that are looking to become more adaptable, agile and scalable.
+Coupled with cloud based technology, a no-code approach is the future of businesses that are looking to become more adaptable, agile, and scalable.
 Insurers can bring applications to market faster; claims operating models need to take note.

-With a true cloud-native, serverless architecture and APIs, you are limitless.
+With a true cloud based, serverless architecture and APIs, you are limitless.